lealewisdev/CurtainOpener/README.md

 - Clone repository onto Microcontroller
 - Rename 'settings.toml.example' to 'settings.toml' and insert your Wifi and MQTT credentials
 - Connect Microcontroller, Driver, Motor and Power Supply according to the [instructions provided by adafruit](https://learn.adafruit.com/adafruit-tmc2209-stepper-motor-driver-breakout-board/circuitpython-and-python)
+- Configure the Homeassistant MQTT integration with the topic 'curtain', payloads 'OPEN' and 'CLOSE' as well as the states 'OPENED' and 'CLOSED'